AlibabaCloudDocs/slb/intl.en-US/Developer Guide/RAM authentication.md

 # RAM authentication {#concept_slb_rjf_cz .concept}

-Before calling SLB APIs using a RAM user, the primary account must grant the RAM user the corresponding permission by creating an authentication policy.
+Before you call SLB APIs using a RAM user, the account must grant the RAM user the corresponding permission by creating an authentication policy.
 An Alibaba Cloud Resource Name \(ARN\) is used as a unique description of a resource in the authorization rule.
-The following table lists the ARNs of Smart Access Gateway APIs.
+The following table lists the ARNs of SLB APIs.

 ## SLB resources {#section_vj2_fyf_cz .section}